A time to be kind

 Kindness simply feels good—known as the “helper’s high”, kindness increases our energy, our happiness, our lifespan and our pleasure, along with the hormones oxytocin and serotonin, whilst decreasing our pain, stress, anxiety, depression and blood pressure.
 Another spin-off from acts of kindness is that it is contagious, firing off in the brains of those witnessing the act.

-With World Kindness Day fast approaching (November 13th), there can be no better time than now to kick-start our kindness barometer by exercising kindness towards the most vulnerable and least heard amongst us: animals.
+World Kindness Day (November 13th) is a reminder to kick-start our kindness barometer by exercising kindness towards the most vulnerable and least heard amongst us: animals.
 Looking for ideas how?
 Here’s a short list:

 - Choose Cruelty Free: support companies who do not test on animals